 Completing his Diploma in Applied Permaculture Design in 2003, Aranya started teaching the following year.
 He discovered this made his heart sing, so he made it his main focus.
-Since 2004 he has taught almost 80 two-week design courses, something he has no intention of stopping.
+Since 2004 he has taught over 80 two-week design courses, something he has no intention of stopping.
 He feels that it's a privilege to have the opportunity to teach "something that can make a real difference in all our lives".

 Aranya is also excited about new ways in which permaculture thinking can help us, developing new courses on using its principles to help us design for optimising our health and creating ethical livelihoods.